-ENGR-118 3 units Solar Thermal Installation LEC 48-54
+ENGR-118 Solar Thermal Installation

 This course provides students with a comprehensive guide to the design, installation and evaluation of residential and commercial solar thermal systems.
 The course will cover the principles of solar thermal technology and how to effectively incorporate solar thermal systems into residential and commercial applications.
 Prerequisite: SEMA-100 or ENGR-114 (with a grade of C or better).